SchedMD/slurm-gcp/docs/images.md

 SchedMD releases public images on [Google Cloud Platform](./glossary.md#gcp) that are minimal viable images for deploying
 [Slurm clusters](./glossary.md#slurm) through all method and configurations.

-We officially support images built on these OS families:

-- RHEL
-- CentOS
-- Debian
-- Ubuntu

-Support OS versions may vary with family.

 > **NOTE:** SchedMD generated images using the same process as for
 > [custom images](#custom-image) but without any additional software and only